The Lhasapoo is a breed build for companionship. With a rich, elegant past, this hybrid is bound to be friendly and cute, but also protective.

-With such elegance attached to its name, it is inevitable that the Lhasapoo is going to be an eye turner on the streets.
+With such elegance attached to its name, the Lhasapoo is inevitably going to be an eye turner on the streets.

 However, there is more to raising a dog than walking it around.
 You are going to need to alter your whole life to support this dog.
 It sounds daunting, but it is more so rewarding.